NEON & CONCRETE — Story #07

 “Yes, it does, it’s who I am.”

-The delivery is done, the kid is handed over, my payday has quadrupled.
-I slide back into the anonymity of Major Prime and away into the night, surrounded by all that neon and concrete.
+The delivery is done, the kid handed over, my payday quadrupled, I slide back into the anonymity of Major Prime and away into the night, surrounded by all that neon and concrete.

 There’ll be fallout from this one, a fucking lot of fallout.
-There are Corp wars on the horizon, the military will probably get involved, off-planet might even want a piece of the action too, and the Underground is going to get themselves together.
-God knows what they were able to scrape from the kid before Laches came.
+Corp wars on the horizon, the military will probably get involved, off-planet might even want a piece of the action too, the Underground is going to get themselves together, god knows what they were able to scrape from the kid before Laches came.
 Whatever happens, this is going to be big.
-There’s going to be bodies that pile up, both the innocent and the guilty, and money to be made and that’s that.
-There are jobs to be had, and they’ll know who to come to if they can run the right credits.
+There’s going to be bodies that pile up, both the innocent and the guilty, and money to be made and that’s that, jobs to be had, and they’ll know who to come to if they can run the right credits.

-I’m down on the lower levels, things on my mind — how to bag a new agent, what the next job might bring, but I’m here on the ground where I like it, where you can see Major Prime at its rawest with that “no holds barred” attitude.
+I’m down on the lower levels, things on my mind, how to bag a new agent, what the next job might bring, but I’m here on the ground where I like it, where you can see Major Prime at its rawest, that no holds barred attitude.
 All those metallic purple hues, all that exposed infrastructure, all that decay and degeneration.
 The gangs and the T>O<X addicts, the civilians trying to scrape together a semblance of a life, the occasional Vet breezing by.
 Yonder goes the light.
 Just the tiniest fraction of all the billions of people that make up this vast metropolis going about their business, whatever that may be.
-I know what mine is, I know how I get it done, I follow a code, and I always will.
+I know what mine is, I know how I get it done, I follow a code, always will.
 I’m the Acid Commando.

 Artist: Beeple_Crap AKA Mike Winkelmann